XisuLyu/COVID-19-Deaths-Analysis/README.md

 • To improve deaths nowcasting accuracy, built and trained machine learning models such as SARIMAX Model,XGBOOST and NN Model using
 Scikit-Learn package in Python to compared different Time Series Prediction output.

+ <b>Project Outcome</b>

- <b>Project Outcome<b>:Successfully predicted the number of deaths that occur each day for a given time period in London.
+ Successfully predicted the number of deaths that occur each day for a given time period in London.